papadoc7/Draft_Repo/GitHub_Help.md

   df239176e1a2ffac927d8b496ea00d5488481db5 a
   ```

-  that is, a was the first commit, then b and last commit was c.
+  a was the first commit, then b and last commit was c.
 After c we decide to squash b and c together.

 - `git rebase --interactive HEAD~2` (will give us an editor such as below.
 Note that HEAD~2 means how many parents up do you want to merge with.
 If you committed and pushed twice then 2, if 4 then 4.)